Visit msnbc.com for Breaking News, World News, and News about the Economy

 "MY FATHER IS SURELY DEAD"

-said Camillo Berardi in L'Aquila.A resident standing by an apartment block that was reduced to the height of an adult said: "This building was four storeys high."In another part of the city, residents tried to hush the wailing of grief to try to pinpoint the sound of a crying baby.Part of a university residence and a hotel collapsed in L'Aquila and at least one person was still trapped.At least four Romanesque and Renaissance churches and a 16th century castle were damaged, the Culture Ministry said.Part of the nave of the Basilica of Santa Maria di Collemaggio, one of the area's best-known churches, collapsed.
+"When the quake hit, I rushed out to my father's house and opened the main door and everything had collapsed.
+My father is surely dead.
+I called for help but no one was around," said Camillo Berardi in L'Aquila.A resident standing by an apartment block that was reduced to the height of an adult said: "This building was four storeys high."In another part of the city, residents tried to hush the wailing of grief to try to pinpoint the sound of a crying baby.Part of a university residence and a hotel collapsed in L'Aquila and at least one person was still trapped.At least four Romanesque and Renaissance churches and a 16th century castle were damaged, the Culture Ministry said.Part of the nave of the Basilica of Santa Maria di Collemaggio, one of the area's best-known churches, collapsed.
 To the north, the belltower of the lavish Renaissance Basilica of San Bernardino also crumbled.Bridges and highways in the mountainous area were closed as a precaution.Weeks before the disaster, an Italian scientist had predicted a major quake around L'Aquila, based on concentrations of radon gas found around seismically active areas.Seismologist Gioacchino Giuliani, who lives in L'Aquila, was reported to police for "spreading alarm" and was forced to remove his findings from the Internet.Civil Protection assured locals at the end of March that tremors being felt were "absolutely normal" for a seismic area.Earthquakes can be particularly dangerous in parts of Italy because so many buildings are centuries old.
 About 2,700 people died in an earthquake in the south in 1980.

 (Writing by Philip Pullella and Phil Stewart; additional reporting by Reuters Rome bureau; editing by Tim Pearce)